sqlxpert/aws-tag-sched-ops/readme.md

 The proces is similar, but:

- * Change Sets are not supported.
+ * StackSets does not support Change Sets.
 There is no feedback about the scope of changes.

  * A single update covers all target regions and/or AWS target accounts.

+ * Click the radio button to the left of TagSchedOps, in the [list of StackSets](https://console.aws.amazon.com/cloudformation/stacksets/home#/stacksets).
+From the Actions pop-up menu (to the right of the blue Create StackSet button), select "Manage stacks in StackSet".
+Then, select "Edit stacks".
+On the next page, select "Upload a template to Amazon S3" and upload the latest version of [`cloudformation/aws_tag_sched_ops.yaml`](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/cloudformation/aws_tag_sched_ops.yaml).

- * The TagSchedOpsPerformCodeS3VersionID parameter must remain blank because the value would differ in every region.
+ * The TagSchedOpsPerformCodeS3VersionID parameter must remain blank.
 So that CloudFormation will recognize new source code for the AWS Lambda function, rename `aws_tag_sched_ops_perform.py.zip` to `aws_tag_sched_ops_perform_20170924.py.zip` (substitute current date) before uploading the file to the regional S3 bucket(s).
 Change the TagSchedOpsPerformCodeName parameter accordingly.

 ## Future Work